 Lesniowsky, Joseph [Йосиф Лісньовський] – leading figure in the Manchester Ukrainian community in the first half of the twentieth century; born on 31 December 1895 in the village of Bilyi Kamin (Zolochiv raion, Lviv oblast, Ukraine; at that time – Zolochiv county, Austrian crown land of Galicia); died on 5 August 1971 in Manchester, England, United Kingdom; buried in St Joseph’s Cemetery, Moston, Manchester.

-Lesniowsky came to the United Kingdom in about 1909 as part of the “first wave” of migration from Ukraine and settled in Manchester, where he became the leading organiser of the pre-war local Ukrainian community.
+Lesniowsky came to the United Kingdom in about 1909 and settled in Manchester, where he became the leading organiser of the local Ukrainian community.
 In 1919 he helped to found the Samopomich society and became its chairman.
 In 1929 he established a Ukrainian Social Club in Manchester and for many years was its chairman or secretary.
 In 1945 he became a member of the initial executive of the Ukrainian Relief Committee in Great Britain and subsequently became its chairman.

 Nebesniak, Ye., Z Chervonoi Kalyny na Chervonu Rozhu: do stolittia poselennia ukraintsiv u Manchesteri, Velykobrytania: 1897-1997 (Rome-Lviv-Manchester, 1997)